 - This small mountain in Rumney features a rocky summit with 180° views and more.
 The rock also has strata which make it geologically interesting.
 Aside from this, we decided this is probably a distant “one-and-done” for us.
 This is a short hike done via the Stinson Mountain Trail.
 The goal of the hike is to reach the summit and the outlook ledge about 80 yards away accessed via a spur trail.

-- Don’t confuse this Black Mountain with the Black Mountain (#41) in Jackson.
+- Don’t confuse this Black Mountain in Jackson which used to reside on this list.
 While that one offers better skiing and a cabin, this one has more astounding views.
 This mountain’s summit is expansive affording hikers fantastic panoramic views from gorgeous ledges.
 It features a great perspective of Mt Moosilauke (a NH 4000-footer) and many other mountains in the distance.
 The gentlest way up is to take the Black Mountain Trail, but the shorter Chippewa Trail is prettier and offers more views along the way.
 In any case, the goal of the hike is to summit.

 - Back in the west side of the Whites, over by Mt Moosilauke (a NH 4000-footer), sits the squat Blueberry Mountain with its numerous ledges.
 The Blueberry Mountain Trail visits ledges on both sides of the mountain, but hiking an out-and-back from the east end is a bit easier and doesn’t involve a second car.
 The goal of this hike is to reach the summmit of the mountain.